Hui-bi Yun: Palace life

-It was unknown when she entered the palace as King Chunghye's 2nd wife, but it seems around 1331.
+It was unknown when she entered the palace as King Chunghye's 2nd wife, but it's estimated around 1331.
 In December 1348, after the childless King Chungmok, Princess Deoknyeong's son died, Yun's only son, Wang Jeo ascended the throne as the new king, but she was unable to acted as his regent due to Deoknyeong's power.